ci-collaborative/au-fhir-base/pages/_includes/profiles.md

       </tr>
       <tr>
         <td><a href="StructureDefinition-patient-ident-choice-ihi.html">Patient with Mandatory IHI</a></td>
-        <td>Derived profile uses open slice to mandate one and only one IHI</td>
+        <td>Derived profile uses open slice (discriminator=type) to mandate one and only one IHI</td>
       </tr>
       <tr>
         <td><a href="StructureDefinition-patient-ident-choice-ihi-med.html">Patient with IHI and Medicare Number Open Slice</a></td>
-        <td>Derived profile uses open slice to allow max one IHI, max one Medicare Number, and any other identifiers</td>
+        <td>Derived profile uses open slice (discriminator=system) to allow max one IHI, max one Medicare Number, and any other identifiers</td>
       </tr>
       <tr>
         <td><a href="StructureDefinition-patient-ident-choice-ihi-med-closedslice.html">Patient with IHI and Medicare Number Closed Slice</a></td>
-        <td>Derived profile uses closed slice to allow only max two identifiers; a single IHI and a single Medicare Number</td>
+        <td>Derived profile uses closed slice (discriminator=system) to allow only max two identifiers; a single IHI and a single Medicare Number</td>
       </tr>
       <tr>
         <td><a href="StructureDefinition-patient-ident-choice-ihi-med-closedtype.html">Patient with IHI and Medicare Number Closed Type</a></td>